İlhan Erşahin: Bands and albums

-Released two years after the opening of the Nublu club, "Wax Poetic Nublu Sessions," 2004, was equally a time capsule of the excitement and spontaneous energy of the club's live shows and legendary jams.
-This incarnation of Wax Poetic had a strong spread of voices, including Norah Jones, soul-jazz diva, N'Dea Davenport, Saul Williams, Marla Turner, and Turkish singer Nil Karaibrahimgil.
+Released two years after the opening of the Nublu club, "Wax Poetic Nublu Sessions," 2004, was equally a time capsule of the energy of the club's live shows and jams.
+This incarnation of Wax Poetic had a strong spread of voices, including Norah Jones, soul-jazz performer, N'Dea Davenport, Saul Williams, Marla Turner, and Turkish singer Nil Karaibrahimgil.

 Erşahin delved more specifically into the modal textures of Turkish music in his atmospheric album "Harikalar Diyari (Wonderland)" in 2002.
 Wonderland also features the sound of Hüsnü Şenlendirici, a third generation Turkish clarinet virtuoso.
 This record was a particularly important release in Turkey, as it featured four then unknown up and coming artists who went on to become famous: Hüsnü Şenlendirici and vocalists Nil Karaibrahimgil, Bora Uzer and Dilara Sakpinar, who was 14 at the time of the recording.
 Its blend of traditional 'world music' with electronica and dance beats, was new in Turkey and made the record extremely successful and influential.

 To capture the sound of his creative Nublu community, Erşahin founded Nublu Records in 2005.
 Among their first releases were three releases under the name Wax Poetic; however, in that period, the band was not active and Erşahin adopted the name for his experiments with local musicians in different countries.
 The result was a conceptual trilogy: "Copenhagen" (2006), "Brasil" (2007) and "Istanbul"(2007.)

 The next Wax Poetic release, "On A Ride," (2012) was an encounter between Erşahin and Swedish pop producer Klas Wikberg.
 In 2013, Wax Poetic released "Tonight," an album of remixes by Nouvelle Vague and Rob Garza from Thievery Corporation; and Erşahin started yet another version of Wax Poetic, working with producer Gus Oberg, who produced the last two albums by the band, The Strokes.